TristerosEmpire/FSharp-Intro/README.md

 - Module 1
 - Module 2
 - Module 3

-And because I'm lazy I didn't do the last one :)
+And because I'm lazy I didn't do the last one :) All codes presented here are in a real quick & dirty style.
+We can add a bunch of optimizations and functionalities !
+Don't copy stupidly the code : learn, try and modify.